Pindad SS2: SS2-V4

 Carrying handle replaced with a Picatinny rail for scope mounting as a designated marksman rifle.
 Said to be for the use of Indonesian special forces.
 The front sight has been removed and the barrel lengthened and accurised to improve accuracy.

 SS2-V4HB

 A sub-variant of the SS2-V4 with a heavy barrel, accurate out to 600 meters.

+SS2-V4 A1

+A sub-variant of the SS2-V4 with new foldable-telescoping stock, new pistol grip and Picatinny rail handguard.

+SS2-V4 A2

+The SS2-V4 A2 has a 5.56x45 mm NATO caliber with a gas-operated and long-stroke piston working principle.
+With a weight without a magazine of 3.83 kg, a barrel length of 500 mm, and has a high level of accuracy.
+This weapon features a Picatinny Rail and M-Lok Slot for the addition of various combat accessories such as telescopes, optical sights, and other accessories.
+The use of a Flip-Up Sight and a folding and adjustable stock ensures optimal user mobilization and ergonomics for various combat scenarios.

 SS2-V5

 A compact version of the SS2-V1.
 Unveiled at the Indo Defence & Aerospace exhibition in 2008.

 SS2-V5 A1

-A sub-variant of the SS2-V5, with new picatinny rail handguard, new pistol grip and fold-adjustable stock.
-The V5 A1 use telescopic-based stocks.
+A sub-variant of the SS2-V5, with new picatinny rail handguard, new pistol grip and foldable-telescoping stock.

 These were publicly unveiled in 2012.

-These are ordered for Mobile Brigade Corps (Brimob), Army Strategic Reserves Command (Kostrad) and also for Armed Forces Reserve Component (Komcad).
+These are ordered for Mobile Brigade Corps (Brimob), Army Strategic Reserve Command (Kostrad) and also for Armed Forces Reserve Component (Komcad).
 The Army's 411th Mechanized Infantry Battalion received 67 SS2-V5 A1s in January 2021.

+SS2-V5 A2

+A sub-variant of the SS2-V5 with caliber 5.56 x 45mm, barrel length 255 mm, weight 4.68 ± 0.5 Kg, and effective range 300 m.

 SS2-V5C

 A sub-variant of the SS2-V5 with M4-style stock, these are ordered for Kopassus forces.
 These were publicly unveiled in 2012.